 • If the page has high traffic, but people are not clicking on the CTAs button, add a website feedback survey to uncover the reasons behind it.

 • There may be cases when the customers are clicking on the buttons but leaving without filling the form.
-Use the surveys to do form analysis and find out if there are any issues with the form.
+Use the website surveys to do form analysis and find out if there are any issues with the form.

 Target the precise moments of customer interactions to get into their minds and gather actionable insights.